Bristol

 Julian Trust Night Shelter

 The former site of the St Pauls Brewery and sugar house now the home of the Julian Trust Night Shelter that provides meals and beds for local homeless people.
-The Shelter will be celebrating it's 40th anniversary next year.
+The Shelter is celebrating it's 40th anniversary this year.

 Kings Weston House Open Day